 The public perception of crime is based on the assumption that most crimes are not reported.
 Most crimes reported are not solved.
 Most Americans also believe that even if the national crime is down, there are still more local crimes compared to past years.

 News reports are one of the factors as to why the public's perception is not aligned with the government statistics.
 Since most news outlets feature crimes, it seems that crime is still prevalent.

-Another factor is the reality of America's recession.
-Many Americans have filed for bankruptcy and unemployment.
-Despite getting aid, not all of their needs are met.
+Another factor is the reality of the coronavirus recession.
+Millions of Americans have filed for bankruptcy and unemployment.
+And despite getting some aid, not all of their needs are met.
 When needs are not met, people become desperate.
 This desperation motivates them to commit crimes such as theft and burglary.

 According to Maslow's Hierarchy of Needs, physiological, and safety needs are the basic needs every man should have.
 Satisfying both lower levels is important to avoid unpleasant feelings or actions.

 Source: Saul McLeod, “Maslow's Hierarchy of Needs”, https://www.verywellmind.com/what-is-maslows-hierarchy-of-needs-4136760, accessed last April 15, 2020

 Physiological needs, such as food, water, warmth, and rest, are essential for someone to survive and live their lives.
 Meanwhile, safety needs include physical and financial security.
 It also includes having good health and well-being.